atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-- It is not possible to communicate evacuation intent via the Evacuation API.
+- It is not possible to communicate eviction intent via the EvictionRequest API.
-- Evacuated pods are not evicted/terminated.
+- EvictionRequest pods are not evicted/terminated.
-- Migration operations done by evacuators may still happen in the background, but the observability will be limited.
+- Migration operations done by interceptors may still happen in the background, but the observability will be limited.

 ###### What are other known failure modes?